machdyne/stahl/README.md

 We consider the device "secure" in that, in theory the data should be preserved longer than with some other mediums.
 Please do not rely solely on the included password-based encryption for sensitive data.
 Please keep multiple copies of your important data.

+If you're using encryption, updating the firmware to a newer version may change the encryption algorithm, resulting in what looks like corrupt data, but you should be able to downgrade to the previous version to access the data.

 ## Firmware

 The firmware can be updated over DFU by pressing CTRL-Y in the text editor to enter DFU mode.
 You can also enter DFU mode by shorting B1 when power is applied.